walllawallabingbang/Tabliss-PL/BUILDING.md

-# Building Tabliss Maintained Extension
+# Building TablissNG

-This document provides detailed instructions for building the Tabliss-Maintained browser extension from source code.
+This document provides detailed instructions for building TablissNG from its source code.

 ## System Requirements